Brynyatta/Alchemy2k/README.md

 account.py - Plotly tool for showing the evolution of the hypothetical broker account

 timeseries.py - Plotly tool for showing the evolution of the underlying stock price

+cumulativereturns.py - Plotly tool for cumulative returns for different strategies and the stock itself